KBNLwikimedia/Alba-Amicorum/index.md

 1. [Petronella Moens](https://www.wikidata.org/wiki/Wikidata:WikiProject_Alba_amicorum_National_Library_of_the_Netherlands/Petronella_Moens)
 1. [Jacoba Cornelia Bolten](https://www.wikidata.org/wiki/Wikidata:WikiProject_Alba_amicorum_National_Library_of_the_Netherlands/Jacoba_Cornelia_Bolten)
 1. [Jacob Heyblocq](https://www.wikidata.org/wiki/Wikidata:WikiProject_Alba_amicorum_National_Library_of_the_Netherlands/Jacob_Heyblocq)
-1. Geertruida Bosboom-Toussaint
+1. Geertruida Bosboom-Toussaint (geheugen.delpher.nl)
 1. Burchard Grossmann
 1. Ernst Brinck
 1. Janus Dousa

-Workflow for uploading data
+#### Workflow for uploading data
+Via the how-to link you can find more information on how to perform these actions.
+If you already know how to perform the actions and are just here to get the scripts and other files, please use the shortcut links.

-1. download data (XML) from KB catalogue via jSRU API and put into csv-file
+1. download data (XML) from KB catalogue via jSRU API and put into csv-file (how-to)
-    1. we created a script for that
+    1. (shortcut) we created a script for that
-1. clean up and reconcile data in OpenRefine
+1. clean up and reconcile data in OpenRefine (how-to)
-1. upload data for a **complete album amicorum** to Wikidata
+1. upload data for a **complete album amicorum** to Wikidata (how-to)
-1. upload data for **contributions to alba amicorum** to Wikidata
+1. upload data for **contributions to alba amicorum** to Wikidata (how-to)
-    1. OR schema in JSON for creating the contributions (upload straight to Wikidata via OpenRefine)
+    1. OR schema in JSON for creating the contributions: upload straight to Wikidata via OpenRefine (shortcut)
-    1. OR schema in JSON for creating the main body of properties of the contribution (upload to Wikidata via Quickstatements)
+    1. OR schema in JSON for creating the main body of properties of the contribution: upload to Wikidata via Quickstatements (shortcut)
-    1. OR schema in JSON for creating the properties concerning the image(s) of the album contributions to Wikidata
+    1. OR schema in JSON for creating the properties concerning the image(s) of an album contribution:upload via Quickstatements (shortcut)
-1. (In progress): your copy right free image on your url (P4765) can be automatically uploaded to Wikimedia Commons
+1. (In progress, not finished): your copy right free image on your url (P4765) can be automatically uploaded to Wikimedia Commons
-1. Upload data for **contributors** to an album amicorum
+1. Upload data for **contributors** to an album amicorum (how-to)
+    1. OR schema in JSON for creating a Wikidata item for the contributors (shortcut)